informational alert

 Funds will not be distributed to elementary schools within the school districts:

-Up to 95% of the remaining funds will be distributed to RACC for grants to support non-profit Portland arts organizations.
+1. Up to 95% of the remaining funds will be distributed as grants to support non-profit Portland arts organizations.

-If RACC distributes less than 95% of the funds to non-profit Portland arts organizations, the remaining funds will go to non-profit organizations and schools that will give access to arts experiences to K-12 students and for grants and programs that will make arts and culture experiences available to Portland residents.
+2. A minimum of five percent of the remaining funds will be distributed for grants and programs to non-profit arts organizations, other nonprofits and schools that will give access to high-quality arts experiences to kindergarten through 12th grade students (K-12) and for grants and programs that will make arts and culture experiences available to Portland residents, with particular emphasis on programs directed to communities who are underserved by local arts providers.